Guy-Blatch/Guy-Blatch/README.md

 #### __I am a Web Development graduate with a focus on _JavaScript, React, CSS, HTML and MongoDB_.__

-##### As a graduate of CoGrammars Web Development skills bootcamp (in partnership with the University of Nottingham Online and funded by the Department of education), I gained proficiency in the following areas:
+##### As a graduate of CoGrammars Web Development skills bootcamp (in partnership with the University of Nottingham Online and funded by the Department of education), I will gain proficiency in the following areas:
 ###### 1. Building dynamic, data-driven websites and applications
 ###### 2. Front-end design & development
 ###### 3. JSON & Web Storage API